geocomPP/sdvwR/Section6_References.md

 Endnotes
 =======

-1. R's name originates from the creators of R, Ross Ihaka and Robert Gentleman.
+1. "What kind of a name is R?" common question.
+R's name originates from the creators of R, Ross Ihaka and Robert Gentleman.
 R is an open source implementation of the statistical programming language S, so its name is also a play on words that makes implicit reference to this.